thomas-cleary-uwa/cits3200-unipark-booking/README.md

 NOTE: Your system may have pip aliased as something other than `pip`

+**NOTE: Before attempting to run the flask app, please change the *python.pythonPath* setting in .vscode/settings.json to your virtual environment's python path.
+This can be found by running the command**

+`$ which python`

 ### 4. Add .env File
 `$ touch .env`